 When is the museum open?

-Our admission is $8 for everyone ages 2 and up.
-We have yearly memberships available as well.
+Admission is $9 for everyone ages 2 and up.

 The museum is a private non-profit entity.
-Admission is necessary to keep our doors open and the lights on.
+Admission is necessary to help keep our doors open and the lights on as well as provide free or discounted educational programming to low income schools and families.
 We strive to keep the cost as low for our visitors as possible.